javiser/crescendo-clock/README.md

 Additional comments:
 - If the alarm is active for triggering the alarm time is shown, otherwise it is hidden
 - If the alarm is active and the remaining time until alarm triggering is less than 9 hours, this remaining "bed time" will be displayed as well
-[ ] Add nice picture
 - After snoozing a triggered alarm, the alarm will be triggered again after 5 minutes if the snooze has not been cancelled
 - The snooze process will continue indefinitely until it hasn't been cancelled
 - The snooze cancelling sequence is like this: rotate the encoder in one direction, then long press the encoder and finally rotate the encoder in the opposite direction, waiting no longer than 3 seconds between steps.
 You will see one bar above the remaining time until new alarm trigger when the first step of the sequence has been successfully performed and a second bar after the second step.
-When the final step is performed, the remaining "snooze time" will just disappear and the alarm time will disappear as well.
+When the final step is performed, the remaining "snooze time" will just disappear and the alarm time will disappear as well (see the video at the beginning of this page)
-[ ] Add video
 - After the snooze cancelling sequence the alarm is deactivated until you activate it again manually.
 You need to set the alarm every single day!
 Remember, I designed the clock following my ideal concept of a clock and this is the way I like it.

 ### MQTT integration